-Flight to Puerto Maldonado and journey to the lodge.
+Flight to Puerto Maldonado and journey to the lodge:

 You will be met at the airport by your naturalist guide and transferred to a dugout canoe for the trip up the Tambopata River to the lodge.
-The Libertador Tambopata Eco-Lodge is situated in the heart of the Tambopata National Reserve.
-The remoteness and tranquillity of our lodge make for a richly rewarding visit to the rainforest.
+The Tambopata Ecolodge is situated in the heart of the Tambopata National Reserve.
+The remoteness and tranquility of our lodge make for a richly rewarding visit to the rainforest.
 In the late afternoon you will set off for an introductory walk into the forest behind the lodge.
 Frequently seen mammals on this trail are saddle-back tamarinds, brown capuchins and agoutis.

 A family of giant otters lives in the vicinity of the lake and are often observed.
 Birds abound, especially rufescent tiger-herons, great egrets, wattled jacanas, hoatzin, the noisy donacobius and many others.
 The afternoon is for exploring the forest close to the lodge (with or without your guide), relaxing and bathing in the cool stream beside the lodge, or visiting our tree platforms.

 A dawn start is required for the canoe trip back to Puerto Maldonado.
 Look out for the early morning wildlife, which is particularly active at this time.
-Your guide will deal with all the necessities at the airport prior to your departure.
+Your guide will deal with all the formalities at the airport prior to your departure.

 Return flight to Lima.
-Our services end.
+End of services.